We Fight to Get You the Property Damage Compensation You Deserve

 - "Your policy was canceled prior to the date of loss."

 - "The terms of your policy require you to provide us with documents we request."

 - "This letter serves as a reservation of our rights to later deny coverage."

 Contact Andy Citrin Injury Attorneys’ Property Damage Lawyers Today

 At Andy Citrin Injury Attorneys, we have the determination and expertise to fight for the justice you deserve.
-With offices throughout Alabama, our team of homeowners claims attorneys are licensed to practice throughout Alabama, Mississippi, and Florida.
+With offices throughout Alabama, our team of homeowners claims attorneys are licensed to practice throughout Alabama and Mississippi.